What kind of a practice are you?

 Do you carry prescription foods?

-We carry most of the Hills Science Diet® prescription foods, and we have a few of the Eukanuba®, IVD®, a few Royal Canin® diets and CNM® (Purina®) diets.
+We carry some of the Hills Science Diet® prescription foods, and we have a few of the Eukanuba®, IVD®, a few Royal Canin® diets and CNM® (Purina®) diets.
+With space limitations we do not have large quantities on hand.
+Please call to check if a particular item is in stock.
 We can also order any of these diets for our clients if we do not have it in stock.

 Can anyone buy these diets?